Rick Hawn: Bellator MMA

 In March 2011, Hawn began competing in the Bellator MMA's Season Four Welterweight Tournament.
-He defeated Jim Wallhead by unanimous decision in the quarterfinals and Lyman Good by split decision in the semifinals.
+He defeated Jim Wallhead by a unanimous decision in the quarterfinals and Lyman Good by a split decision in the semifinals.

 Hawn was defeated by Jay Hieron at Bellator 43 in a fight which some believe was a controversial split decision.

 After a strong showing in the Season Four Tournament, Hawn was planning to return to the cage as part of Bellator's Season Five Welterweight Tournament, but an injury during training forced him out of the tournament.

 Hawn returned to the promotion in the spring of 2012 as a participant in the Season Six Lightweight Tournament; dropping down to Lightweight for the first time in his MMA career.
 He faced Ricardo Tirloni in the opening round at Bellator 62.
 Tirloni was able to land with a few leg kicks, but Hawn was able to continue pressing forward.
 Hawn then landed a right hand which dropped Tirloni.
 Hawn hit Tirloni with punches and hammerfists on the ground and the fight was stopped at 2:36 of the opening round.

 He next faced Lloyd Woodard in the semifinals at Bellator 66 on April 20, 2012.
 Hawn won the fight via KO in the second round.
-Hawn next took on Brent Weedman in the tournament finals on May 25, 2012 at Bellator 70 in New Orleans, Louisiana.
+Hawn next took on Brent Weedman in the tournament finals on May 25, 2012, at Bellator 70 in New Orleans, Louisiana.
 He won the fight via unanimous decision.

 At Bellator 95, Hawn faced Karo Parisyan whom Hawn had twice defeated in judo competition.
-During the bout, Hawn was able to land a right cross knocking Parisyan to his knees and landed repeated hammerfists on Parisyan prompting the fight to be stopped 1:55 into the second round.
+During the bout, Hawn was able to land a right cross, knocking Parisyan to his knees and landing repeated hammerfists on Parisyan, prompting the fight to be stopped 1:55 in the second round.

 In the fall of 2013, Hawn entered his second Bellator Welterweight Tournament.
-He defeated both Herman Terrado and Brent Weedman by unanimous decision in the quarterfinals and semifinals, respectively.
+He defeated both Herman Terrado and Brent Weedman by a unanimous decision in the quarterfinals and semifinals, respectively.

-In the finals Hawn faced Ron Keslar at Bellator 109 and won via knockout in the third round.
+In the finals, Hawn faced Ron Keslar at Bellator 109 and won via knockout in the third round.

 Hawn faced Douglas Lima for the vacant Bellator Welterweight Championship at Bellator 117 on April 18, 2014.
 He lost the fight via TKO in the second round when his corner stopped the fight due to the amount of leg kicks he was taking.

-Hawn faced returning Dave Jansen on October 24, 2014 at Bellator 130.
-He lost the fight via unanimous decision.
+Hawn faced returning Dave Jansen on October 24, 2014, at Bellator 130.
+He lost the fight via a unanimous decision.

 In November 2014, Hawn announced on Twitter that he was released from the organization.

 Titan Fighting Championship

 Hawn has signed with Titan Fighting Championship.
-He made his promotional debut in a lightweight match at Titan FC 32 on December 19, 2014 against Carlo Prater.
-Hawn won the fight by unanimous decision.
+He made his promotional debut in a lightweight match at Titan FC 32 on December 19, 2014, against Carlo Prater.
+Hawn won the fight by a unanimous decision.

 Hawn defeated Pat Healy by split decision for the vacant Titan FC Lightweight Championship at Titan FC 35 on September 19, 2015.
 Healy was stripped of the title for missing weight the day prior.